FirstNight1/Rokenbok-Wifi-Esp32/README.md

 - [ ] Test FPV stream integration locally on play page
 - [ ] Play server instructions and setup
 - [ ] FPV controls to wake and shut down the board/stream, and rotate the camera orientation 90deg in case of using a battery pack sideways
+- [ ] Bluetooth gamepads directly
+- [ ] Test with a true dpad gamepad, not a dpad-axis gamepad.
+- [ ] Test with a two-stick gamepad (with dpad also)